 The Department of Philosophy and Religion houses the following degrees:

-MA: Master of Arts in Liberal Studies (MALS) is a cross-disciplinary and chiefly online graduate program offering a broad range of courses in literature, history, philosophy, religion, social sciences, and the arts.
-(Undergraduates can earn up to 9 credits of advanced standing toward the MALS degree by applying to the Dual Degree Program).
+• MA: Master of Arts in Liberal Studies (MALS): a cross-disciplinary and chiefly online graduate program offering a broad range of courses in literature, history, philosophy, religion, social sciences, and the arts.
+(Undergraduates can earn up to 9 credits of advanced standing toward the MALS degree via the Dual Degree Program).

 Please note: The information on this website and/or given at the approval of the department chair supersedes all major and minor requirements for the Department of Philosophy and Religion as listed in Degree Navigator.